gbouchar/ninjin.github.io/index.md

 attended [Kungliga Tekniska högskolan][kth] (Royal Institute of Technology) in Stockholm and received the degree of Master in Science and Engineering in Computer Science in 2010.
-After my graduation I joined the [Tsujii Laboratory][tsujii] at the [University of Tokyo][todai] and was a member until the official closing of the lab in 2011.
+I then joined the [Tsujii Laboratory][tsujii] at the [University of Tokyo][todai] and was a member until the official closing of the lab in 2011 and then spent the remainder of my Ph.D. until my graduation in the spring of 2013 as a member of the [Aizawa Laboratory][aizawa], also at the [University of Tokyo][todai].

 The topic of my research is almost solely [Natural Language Processing][nlp] (NLP), which is the task of processing text from sources such as newspapers,